JacobJ215/Optical-Character-Recognition-WebApp/README.md

     This will start the web application, which can be accessed by opening your web browser and navigating to http://localhost:8501.

-4. Upload an image and select the desired model for object detection and text extraction
+4. Upload an image and select the desired model for object detection and text extraction.
+(Please note: InceptionResNetV2 Model is currently not operable)

 Image of OCR Text Extraction